Yejay/real-time-media-systems/README.md

 # Automatic Subtitle Generator

-Ein Python-Script zur automatischen Untertitel-Generierung aus Videos mit OpenAI Whisper.
+A Python application for automatically generating subtitles from video files using OpenAI Whisper.

-**🎯 Converts any video to SRT subtitle files with German language support**
+## 🎯 Converts any video to SRT subtitle files with multi-language support

 ---